The ETERNUS DX S4 models DX100, DX200, DX 500 & DX600 all support both file and block storage provisioning.

 ■ Higher storage resource consolidation

-When deploying the ETERNUS DX S3 systems for unified storage, the architecture is slightly adapted in order to handle both SAN and NAS functionalities.
+When deploying the ETERNUS DX S4 systems for unified storage, the architecture is slightly adapted in order to handle both SAN and NAS functionalities.

 In addition to the conventional SAN control, the same controller module can also process the NAS, as shown in the next figure.

-Distributed file system is used to control the file management capability in the ETERNUS DX S3.
+Distributed file system is used to control the file management capability in the ETERNUS DX S4.
 Network File System (NFS) and Common Internet File System(CIFS) are supported as file sharing protocols.
-In the second version of S3 release more protocols will be supported, such as HTTP, HTTPS, FTP, SCP, SFTP and WebDAV.
+In the third version of S4 release more protocols will be supported, such as HTTP, HTTPS, FTP, SCP, SFTP and WebDAV.

 The file system is installed on each controller module and performs shared control for a single NAS volume (Shared VOL).
 Hence, activeactive connections can be implemented as cluster systems in CM#0/CM#1 from CIFS/NFS client.